sr610768/RENDU-2-GITHUB-WS-REST-and-WS-SOAP-Lab/README.md

 Topic chosen : Development

 - Graphical User Interface for the client
-- Replace all the accesses to WS (beetween Velib WS and IWS, between IWS and WS Clients) with asynchronous ones.
+- Replace all the accesses to WS (between Velib WS and IWS, between IWS and WS Clients) with asynchronous ones.
 Some indications can be find just below.
 - Add a cache in IWS, to reduce communications between Velib WS and IWS

+Note :

+The asynchronous method is used in the GUI (Client) and the non asynchronous method in ConsoleClient in order to observe the differences.

 # Author